Fabio930/quorum_sensing_Best_of_N/README.md

 The basic classes provide a not-spatial simulation about Best of N decision making problem.

 The xml file in the 'config' folder provides the basic configuration options for the arena and the agents, as well as for the GUI.
+The GUI can be disable commenting the respective line.
-The xml file in the 'config/batch' folder provides the basic configuration options for the arena and the agents which are managed in 'config/batch/loop_runs.sh' file.
+The xml file in the 'config/batch' folder provides the basic configuration options for the arena and the agents which are managed in 'config/batch_config.xml' and 'config/batch/loop_runs.sh' file.
+In batch tests the GUI is disabled.

 Everything can be configured by overloading the base classes.
-The xml file can also be used to switch off the GUI, by commenting the respective line.

-After 'runbatch.sh' completes all the simulations then is possible to process the data with the 'dump_result.py' command and plots of the data can be performed afterwards with the command 'plot_results.py'.
+After 'runbatch.sh' completes all the simulations then is possible to process the data with the 'dump_result.py' command.
+The plots of the data can be performed afterwards with the command 'plot_results.py'.